 Farmers Branch real estate is some of the most expensive in Texas, although Farmers Branch house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Farmers Branch isn’t mainly white- or blue-collar occupations dominate the local economy, Farmers Branch is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Farmers Branch is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Farmers Branch who work in office and administrative support (14.73%), sales jobs (12.48%), and management occupations (11.27%).
+Overall, Farmers Branch is a city of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Farmers Branch who work in office and administrative support (14.99%), management occupations (12.17%), and sales jobs (10.95%).

 Also of interest is that Farmers Branch has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Farmers Branch citizens is very high relative to the national average among all cities (21.84%): 34.99% of adults in Farmers Branch have a bachelor's degree or even advanced degree.

 The per capita income in Farmers Branch in 2010 was $33,214, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,856 for a family of four.
 However, Farmers Branch contains both very wealthy and poor people as well.